Explore Courses

-Singapore is a top choice for Indian students, but it can be expensive.
-On average, you might need around SGD 1,200 to 2,000 (INR 73,000 to 1.22 L) every month for rent, food, travel, and other daily costs.
+Singapore is a top choice for Indian students, but understanding the cost of living in Singapore is essential before planning your move.
+On average, the average cost of living in Singapore ranges from SGD 1,200 to 2,000 (INR 73,000 to 1.22 L) per month, covering rent, food, travel, and other daily expenses.

 The average monthly cost of living in Singapore is around SGD 1,200 to SGD 3,000 (INR 74,000 to INR 1,85,000).
 Your actual expenses will depend on your lifestyle, location, and whether you're a student or a working professional.